 11. Cool cake in the pan on a wire rack for about an hour and then invert the cake directly onto the rack and cool completely another hour.

 NOTES: You can bake this cake in two 9-inch cake pans, but will need to adjust the baking time to about 30 minutes or until a tester comes out clean.
 You’d also want to double the frosting to have enough to frost the middle and top surfaces.
+Add a teaspoon of CBD oil to help with muscle recovery.

 Vanilla Bean Cream Cheese Frosting – Adapted from Glorious Treats